felipelouza/egap/README.md

-# eGap BWT and LCP computation for seeunce collectios in external memory
+# eGap: BWT and LCP computation for sequence collections in external memory

-This software is an implementation of the eGap algorithk described in *External memory BWT and LCP computation for sequence collections with applications* by
+This software is an implementation of the eGap algorithm described in *External memory BWT and LCP computation for sequence collections with applications* by
-L. Egidi, F. A. Louza, G. Manzini, G. P. Telles.
+L. Egidi, F. A. Louza, G. Manzini, and G. P. Telles.
 Copyright 2017-2018 by the authors.

 ## Prerequisites